Percy Jocelyn: Early life

 He was the third son of The 1st Earl of Roden, whose family estates were in Castlewellan, County Down, by his wife Lady Anne Hamilton.
-He graduated with a BA from Trinity College, Dublin.
+He graduated with a B.A. from Trinity College Dublin.
 At Trinity, he was regarded as something of a bookworm, spending much of his time in his rooms on Library Square.
 He was later described as "a tall thin young man with a pale, meagre and melancholy countenance, and so reserved in his manners and recluse in his habits that he was considered by everybody to be both proud and unsociable".

+Career

 He was rector of Tamlaght, archdeacon of Ross (1788–1790), treasurer of Armagh (1790–1809), a prebend of Lismore (1796–1809), and bishop of Ferns and Leighlin (1809–1820) before becoming bishop of Clogher.

-1811 Scandal
+1811 scandal

 In 1811, James Byrne (who had been a coachman for Jocelyn's brother, John) accused him of "taking indecent familiarities" and of "using indecent or obscene conversations with him".
 Byrne was sued for criminal libel by Bishop Jocelyn and on conviction was sentenced to two years in gaol and also to public flogging.
 After he recanted his allegations at the prompting of the bishop's agent, the floggings were stopped.

-1822 Scandal
+1822 scandal

 On 19 July 1822, Bishop Jocelyn, then aged 57, was caught in a compromising position with a 22-year-old Grenadier Guardsman, John Moverley, in the back room of The White Lion public house, St Albans Place, off The Haymarket in Westminster.
 He and Moverley were released on bail, provided by The 3rd Earl of Roden and others.
 Jocelyn broke bail and moved to Scotland where he worked as a butler under an assumed name.
 He was declared deposed in his absence by the Metropolitan Court of Armagh in October 1822 for "the crimes of immorality, incontinence, Sodomitical practices, habits, and propensities, and neglect of his spiritual, judicial, and ministerial duties".
 A public subscription was raised to raise money for James Byrne, whose 1811 conviction was now recognised as a miscarriage of justice.

 Bishop Jocelyn was the most senior British or Irish churchman to be involved in a public homosexual scandal in the 19th century.
 It became a subject of satire and popular ribaldry, resulting in more than a dozen illustrated satirical cartoons, pamphlets, and limericks, such as: